-This is only one of the challenges of Twitter advertising, although it is worth it, as the click through rate of Twitter is generally higher than Facebook.
-A successful Twitter ad starts with understanding how to target your audience with a product or service that they need or want, here’s some targeting strategies that we found work.
+This is only one of the challenges of Twitter advertising, although it is worth it, as the click-through rate of Twitter is generally higher than Facebook.
+A successful Twitter ad starts with understanding how to target your audience with a product or service that they need or want, here are some targeting strategies that we found work.

 Always the beginning of any digital advertising campaign, even if you use Google Adwords, take the time to review your keywords and see if you’re missing any opportunities.
 Twitter keyword targeting allows you to connect with users who have recently tweeted or searched for those on Twitter, so you can reach an audience when your business is most relevant to them.

 If you want to make use of Twitter’s many other targeting options, begin by understanding who your customer is.
 This will help later when you create your Twitter content and give you a clear picture of whom you are trying to reach.
 Twitter’s Audience Insights tool within Twitter Analytics gives you a range of demographics on age, location, gender etc. along with Lifestyle Interests, all available to you so you can build a clear profile of your type of customer.

 Within your Twitter Ad campaign and when creating your content strategy, keep in mind the timing of your posts.
 Generally between 12pm and 3pm is the best time to post, with weekdays better for B2B businesses.
 In a similar vain, weekends are a good time to post for B2C companies, but depends on your products or services.

 Testing on different days and times is a good idea and gives you a better understanding of the best times to achieve the highest click-throughs for your business.